o3de/sig-release/meetings/readme.md

 ## Agenda Items

 You can find a link to the proposed agenda for the next call in the table below.
-The agenda for each meeting is saved as [an issue on Github](https://github.com/o3de/foundation/issues?q=label%3Asig%2Frelease+label%3Amtg-agenda+) under the O3DE [Foundation repository](https://github.com/o3de/foundation).
+The agenda for each meeting is saved as [an issue on Github](https://github.com/o3de/sig-release/issues?q=is%3Aissue+is%3Aopen+label%3Amtg-agenda) under the O3DE [Sig release repository](https://github.com/o3de/sig-release).

 Please feel free to propose any of your topics, thoughts, or areas you feel are important to discuss.